 Manchester City face Lyon in the Champions League quarter-finals at the Jose Alvalade Stadium in Lisbon on Saturday.

-Here, the PA news agency takes a look at the French side.
+Here, the PA news agency looks at some talking points ahead of the game.

 Get the best features, fun and footballing frolics straight to your inbox every week.

 Thank you for signing up to Four Four Two.
 You will receive a verification email shortly.